eburakova/eburakova/README.md

 Hello there!
 I am Ekaterina (Katja), I am 30 y.o. and just got my Dr. rer. nat. title for a work in solid-state protein NMR spectroscopy.
-I got into coding in my master's and got fascinated with the room

 👩‍🎓 In my doctoral years, I focussed on the applicability and adaptation of existing routines relating protein geometry with the raw data (the sets of chemical shifts) for heterogeneous samples.
 Besides, I explored and proposed novel heterogeneity metrics.
 This was a largely interdisciplinary project that combined the domains of quantum physics, molecular biology as well as computer science and programming.